Sector Mean Reversion on Hong Kong Stocks (HKSE): 6.36% CAGR, +4.75% vs Hang Seng

 Takeaway

-The headline numbers look dramatic, 2009 was +105.53%, 2003 was +73.88%, 2025 was +42.35%.
-But those standout years are matched by crashes (-53.09% in 2008) and multi-year stagnation (2013-2014, 2021-2023).
-The strategy generates extreme variance without generating excess return.
+The headline numbers are dramatic: 2009 was +105.53%, 2003 was +73.88%, 2025 was +42.35%.
+Those standout years are matched by crashes (-53.09% in 2008) and multi-year stagnation (2013-2014, 2021-2023).
+The strategy generates extreme variance.
+The variance averages out to positive vs the local index, but not vs the world.

 Part of a Series

 This analysis is part of our Sector Mean Reversion global exchange comparison.
-We tested the same strategy across multiple exchanges: - Sector Mean Reversion on US Stocks (NYSE + NASDAQ + AMEX), 10.59% CAGR, +2.57% vs SPY - Sector Mean Reversion on Indian Stocks (BSE + NSE), 16.42% CAGR, +8.40% vs SPY - Sector Mean Reversion on Korean Stocks (KSC), 14.65% CAGR, best risk-adjusted of 14 exchanges - Sector Mean Reversion on Taiwanese Stocks (TAI + TWO), 14.61% CAGR - Sector Mean Reversion on Swedish Stocks (STO) - Sector Mean Reversion: Global Exchange Comparison
+We tested the same strategy across multiple exchanges: - Sector Mean Reversion on US Stocks (NYSE + NASDAQ + AMEX): 10.59% CAGR, +2.57% vs SPY - Sector Mean Reversion on Indian Stocks (BSE + NSE): 16.42% CAGR, +8.40% vs SPY - Sector Mean Reversion on Korean Stocks (KSC): 14.65% CAGR, best risk-adjusted of 14 exchanges - Sector Mean Reversion on Taiwanese Stocks (TAI + TWO): 14.61% CAGR - Sector Mean Reversion on Swedish Stocks (STO) - Sector Mean Reversion: Global Exchange Comparison

 References